I Wish it Were 1978, Just For One Day

 “It has become appallingly obvious that our technology has exceeded our humanity.” — Albert Einstein

-As we walk past each other, staring into our smartphones, blocking out the world with noise-cancelling earbuds and eliminating eye contact with the darkest shades possible, it’s clear that Einstein was right.
+As we walk past each other, staring into our smartphones, blocking out the world with noise-cancelling earbuds and eliminating eye contact with the darkest shades possible, it becomes crystal clear that Einstein was right.